jasonwong26/dndbeyond-developer-challenge/UI/README.md

 - Styles of submission match the provided mock
 - All functionality defined above is present in the submission
-- Code organisation and maintainability
+- Code organization and maintainability
 - If a JS framework is used, are that libraries best practices followed
 - Any novel, or additional features beyond the given scope
 - You may not use any existing SCSS (SASS), LESS, or CSS frameworks.